giabmf11/php72-devbox-shared-local/README.md

 # php72-devbox-shared-local

-This repository contains the files needed to create both a development and integration environment for Magento using docker containers.
+This repository contains the files needed to create a development environment for Magento using docker containers.

 # Intro